 Operating level: “IT performance, costs […], beneﬁt, degree and quality of implementation of security and compliance requirements and statutory frameworks, complexity, ease of maintenance or adaptability or extensibility or integration ability, performance, scalability, reliability, availability, downtime or resilience, lifecycle, degree of automation” (Hanschke, 2009, p.
 305)

-Providing a compact overview in a dashboard for every stakeholder group that compiles not more than five to eight strategic and operative KPIs is a decent way to fulfill respective reporting needs.
-In order to enable stakeholders to derive concrete actions from the KPIs, the reported values should be equipped with a reference frame that indicates once a certain KPIs reaches an upfront set value, for example, by means of traffic lights.
+Providing a compact overview in a dashboard for every stakeholder group that consists of no more than five to eight strategic and operative KPIs is a sound way to fulfill respective reporting needs.
+In order to enable stakeholders to derive concrete actions from the KPIs, the reported values should be equipped with a reference frame that indicates when a certain KPI reaches an predetermined trigger value, for example, by means of “traffic lights.”
 By reporting targeted KPIs of the IT strategy execution, all relevant stakeholders receive the necessary information to execute their governance responsibility more effectively.

 However, there are some limitations on measuring and reporting the performance of an IT strategy.
-In fact, literature only provides scarce information on specific measurement tools for the IT (Kesten et al., 2012).
-This is not surprising, since the described task areas of IT performance measurement overlap in many aspects with those of controlling in other operational functional areas.
+In fact, the literature only provides scarce information on specific measurement tools for IT (Kesten et al., 2012).
+This is not surprising, since the areas of IT performance measurement overlap in many aspects with those of other operational functional areas.
 In addition, the range of project management tools must be included in the considerations, since essential measurement tasks in IT relate to the control of projects.
 The complexity of the tasks and the associated variety of systems in IT performance measurement seem to be challenging.
-The consequence is the flood of numbers indicated above, with which many IT managers are confronted: performance indicators from the service management tools, benchmarking results, or data from project controlling must be analyzed and interpreted and must be implemented in suitable actions.
-This raises the question of whether the focus is kept on the essentials, on the decisive key metrics and information.
-The “Information overload”, which is generally identified as a controlling problem, is likely to be particularly pronounced in the IT environment.
+The consequence is a flood of metrics, as indicated above, with which many IT managers are confronted.
+Performance indicators from the service management tools, benchmarking results, and data from project control must be analyzed and interpreted and must be implemented in suitable metrics.
+This raises the question of whether the focus is being kept on the essentials – on the decisive key metrics and information.
+“Information overload,” which is generally identified as a controlling problem, tends to be particularly pronounced in the IT environment.

 Self-Check Questions